The Bristol Cloth

 The Bristol Cloth project challenges the UK Textile Industry to consider what a more resilient textile economy may look like.

-We have joined forces with Bristol & Somerset based enterprises Bristol Textile Quarter CIC, Fernhill Farm, Dash + Miller Ltd and The Bristol Weaving Mill Ltd to produce the Bristol Cloth.
-The project will engage with local arts and education institutions, South West fibre producers, processors, local textile manufacturers and the wider Bristol community.
+We have joined forces with Bristol & Somerset based enterprises Fernhill Farm, Dash + Miller Ltd and The Bristol Weaving Mill Ltd to produce the Bristol Cloth.
+The project will engages local arts and education institutions, South West fibre producers, processors, local textile manufacturers and the wider Bristol community.

 Fernhill Fleece: Jen Hunter and Andy Wear